m-tedeschi/vim-btw/README.md

 ./build.sh
 ```

-The Vim BTW application is produced in the project root directory.
+The Vim BTW application is built in the project root directory.

 From there, you can add the app to your Login Items in Settings, as well as choose whether to show/hide the Menu Bar icon.